 Results: A Simple and Efficient Method for the Long-Distance Transport of Perfluoroalkyl Acids in Wheat

 The split-root experiment investigated the long-distance transport of PFAAs in wheat [1].
-It was observed that PFOA [2] and PFOS were taken up by the wheat root [3] and transferred to the shoots [4].
+It was observed that PFOA [2] and PFOS were taken up by the wheat root with a concentration of 11.94 nanograms per gram and 30.67 nanograms per gram dry weight in spiked solution, respectively.
+[3] and transferred to the shoots with a concentration of 5.01 nanograms per gram and 4.17 nanograms per gram dry weight [4].

 LAB MEDIA: Figure 2.